LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D0-OverviewAndAnnouncements-Spring.md

 - This week's lab, lab 7, was lab 6 when Mari made her videos.
 This is the last lab assignment for this term!
-- The link to the article, "Create a rest api with json-server" is no longer there.
+- The link to the article, "Create a REST API with json-server" is no longer there.
 Instead you can read this article/tutorial: https://www.freecodecamp.org/news/json-server-for-frontend-development/
+- The endpoint for the web service was renamed.
+There are now two endpoints.
+For POST `registration` and for GET `statistics`.
+I've asked Jacob to name both of them back to `participants`.

 ### Starting the Term Project